 Although some people can identify a single culture that has shaped their life experience, many of us are a fusion of cultures and influences.
 Many of us grew up speaking one language at home and another in school.
 Many of us grew up being able to speak the language of the dominant culture around us, while feeling that we never quite fit in because we talked with our hands or explained ourselves in terms of images and rituals from another culture.

 My practice is also influenced by over a decade of having provided professional support and advocacy for people seeking asylum, people living in communities where their cultures are ignored or misunderstood, and others who have felt like outsiders and exiles.
-I use psychotherapy techniques from around the world, not only those developed in Europe, Australia, and the United States.
+I use psychotherapy techniques from around the world, not only those developed by English-speaking people and/or people living in Europe, Australia, and the United States.